 Python is a general purpose programming language often used in data analysis, and is well liked in the developers’ community because of its uncomplicated ecosystem of data-centric packages.
 One of these packages is the open-source Pandas, and it greatly simplifies data import and analysis.
 It was developed by American software developer Wes McKinney.
+In this article we are going to look at how to manipulate specific values in a pandas DataFrame.

 According to the library’s website, Pandas is a “fast, powerful, flexible, and easy to use open-source tool built on top of the Python programming language”.
 Pandas is an acronym that stands for Python Data Analysis Library.
 Wikipedia describes it as “the name derived from the term “panel data”.
 (Do note: pandas is usually written in all lowercase letters, although it’s considered best practice to capitalize the first letter at the start of a sentence.)

-Pandas DataFrame is a two-dimensional labeled data structure, and comprises three main parts – data, rows, and columns.
+Pandas Dataframe is a two-dimensional labeled data structure, and comprises three main parts – data, rows, and columns.
 Pandas is used to mainly perform operations like merging, reshaping, aggregation, splitting and selection.

-In pandas DataFrame, there are multiple methods to fetch the data, based on two types of indexing:
+In a pandas DataFrame, there are multiple methods to fetch the data, based on two types of indexing:

 By using .iloc and providing the row and column collection as ranges, you can filter pandas DataFrames using location-based indexing.
 The first value is included in the provided range, but not the second.